datacamp/courses-introduction-to-python/scripts/chapter1_script.md

 Currently, there are two common versions of Python, version 2.7 and 3.5 and later.
 Apart from some syntactical differences, they are pretty similar, but as support for version 2 will fade over time, our courses focus on Python 3.
 To install Python 3 on your own system, follow the steps at this URL.

 Now that you're all eyes and ears for Python, let's start experimenting.
-I'll start with the Python shell, a place where you can simply type Python code and immediately see the results.
+I'll start with the Python shell, a place where you can type Python code and immediately see the results.
 In DataCamp's exercise interface, this shell is embedded here.
 Let's start off simple and use Python as a calculator.
 Let me type 4 + 5 and hit Enter.
 Python interprets what you typed and prints the result of your calculation, 9.
 What about mutliplying 2.3 and 6?
 The shell can handle it.
 The Python shell that's used here is actually not the original one; we're using IPython, short for Interactive Python, which is some kind of juiced up version of regular Python that'll be useful later on.

 ```
 4 + 5